camwood23/GoTicTacToe/README.md

 # GoTicTacToe
-Learning to program in go at Google IO Lanoir
+Learning to program in go at Google IO Lenoir